Italian Major

 The Italian Program is designed to enable students to attain speaking, writing, and reading proficiency in the Italian language and deep knowledge of Italian culture and society.
 Students may pursue the major or minor in Italian and/or the interdisciplinary Italian Studies Concentration.
 Students majoring in Italian must study for a semester or year in Italy, but all students are encouraged to study abroad or participate in the department’s faculty-led Summer Program in Florence, Italy.
 Students who in the past majored or minored in Italian or completed the Italian Studies Concentration embarked on successful careers in the global arena, including business, accounting, marketing, and human resources; tourism; the secret service; fashion; and academia.

-Students majoring in Italian will complete 36 credits in Italian language and culture, including literature and cinema.
+The major consists of 36 credits in Italian language and culture, including literature and cinema.
 To fulfill part of the major requirement, they will participate in a semester- or year-long study abroad in Italy during their junior year.
 In preparation for this step, they will be guided through the process of choosing and applying to a program in Italy.

 Study Abroad